Heyward-Washington House — Charleston, South Carolina

 President George Washington stayed here during his 1791 visit to the city.
 In 1929 the Charleston Museum purchased and restored the home.
 The museum then opened it to the public and still operates it today.

 At the turn of the century, the storied house was used as a bake shop called H.W.
 Fusler and Sons Bakery.
-The photo below faintly shows a sign in front of the shop that would have read “Bakery-Confectioner” (look just right of the door).
+The photo below faintly shows a sign in front of the shop that read “Bakery-Confectioner” (look just right of the door that stands between the two plate-glass windows).
 The business was owned by Henry and Wilimena Fuseler.

 To the rear of the home, a courtyard is created by flanking outbuildings which once were used by slaves to run the household.
 The building pictured below served as the kitchen, laundry, and slave quarters.
 Kitchens were located in detached buildings in order to contain a fire if one were to get out of hand.
 The building across from this served as the carriage house; a formal garden sits beyond the outbuildings.

 The Heyward-Washington House is listed in the National Register: